 Step 3: Select Relevant Category Headings

-Dominating an entire market (i.e. “Weddings”, “Travel”, “Sports”, etc…) is extremely hard, especially if you’re just getting started.
-It’s better to focus on establishing your authority in a smaller niche, or a subniche of your main market.
+Dominating an entire market (i.e. “Weddings”, “Travel”, “Fashion”, etc…) is extremely difficult, especially when you’re just getting started.
+It’s better to try and build your authority in a smaller niche, or subset of your main market.

 Take a look at the illustration below …

-You can see from the above that “Marriage Celebrant Course” is a subniche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the “Weddings” market (another category).
+You can see from the above Market > Niche > Subniche hierarchy that “Marriage Celebrant Course” is a subniche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the larger “Weddings” market (another category).

-When deciding on the keywords you would use as a top-level category to file your posts under, it’s a good idea to consider factors like “market competition.”
+When selecting the keywords you would use as a top-level category to file your posts under, it’s a good idea to take into account factors like “market competition.”

-For example, the screenshot below shows Google’s estimates for the average number of monthly searches for each of the sample keywords …
+For example, the screenshot below shows estimates from Google for the average number of online searches performed each month for each of the above keywords …

-(Use keyword research to help plan your categories)
+(Use keyword research tools to help with category planning)

-When planning your category titles, it’s important to take your time and think carefully about all the elements you can control (like the keywords that will be used throughout your site), and how you are going to use these elements to try and gain a competitive advantage.
-If you set a strategic objective that is too big (i.e. dominating the entire “Wedding” market), you will only end up feeling disappointed.
-If, on the other hand, you focus on a very narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to increase your market share online.
+When planning your topic categories, it’s important to spend time thinking carefully about all the elements you have control over (like the main keywords used throughout your site), and how you are going to use these elements to try to a competitive advantage.
+If you set too big a goal (i.e. aiming to dominate the entire online “Wedding” market), you will only end up feeling disappointed.
+If, on the other hand, you focus on a very narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to grow your market share online.

-For tutorials on strategic online business planning like keyword research, identifying audience demographics, etc., see this tutorial: How To Plan Your Business Website: A Money-Saving Guide For Business Owners
+If you need help with strategic online business areas like effective keyword research, identifying target audience demographics, etc., refer to this tutorial: A Comprehensive Guide To Web Site Planning For Non-Technical Business Owners

-After mapping out your top-level topics and figuring out what your main keywords are, the next step is to convert these into categories and add them to your WordPress website or blog.
+After mapping out your top-level topics and figuring out what your main keywords are, the next step is to convert your keywords into post categories.

-Saving posts under carefully planned categories that relate to the main topics of your site helps to keep your content organized and easy to find, provides your visitors with a better user experience, and helps to optimize your site content for search engines.
+Publishing WordPress posts under categories that best relate to the main topics of your site helps to keep your content organized and easy to navigate, provides site visitors with a better user experience, and helps to optimize your web pages for search engines.

-(WordPress allows you to easily organize your posts using categories)
+(WordPress allows you to easily organize content using categories)

-To access your WordPress Post Categories area, in your Dashboard menu section, click on Posts > Categories …
+To access your WordPress Categories area, in the main menu of your administration area, choose Posts > Categories …

 (Posts – Categories)

-This screen lets you add, edit, and remove categories, including inserting category descriptions and other information that can help to optimize your site for search engines.
+Here you can add, edit, and delete categories, including adding descriptions for categories and other information that can improve your site’s SEO.

-(Post Categories screen – Add New Category area)
+(WP Post Categories panel – Add New Category)

-To create a new post category, simply fill in the fields in the ‘Add New Category’ section as per the example below:
+To create a new category in WordPress, simply fill in the fields in the ‘Add New Category’ area as per the example shown below:

 (Categories screen – Add New Category fields)

-- Name – Enter a short category name here, preferably one that uses your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
+- Name – Type a short category name here, preferably using your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
 Your category names will then display in all category-related sections of your site.

-- Slug – The “slug” refers to the words that display in the URL of all posts published under a category.
-Your slug can be different than the category name.
+- Slug – The “slug” are the words that display in the URL of all posts published under a category.
+The slug can be different than your category name.
 Note: Keep all words lower case and make sure they only contain letters, number and hyphens (i.e. no spaces between words).
-If you don’t enter a slug into this field, WordPress will create one for you using a lower case version of the category name.
+If you don’t enter a slug into this field, WordPress will automatically create one for you using a lower case version of the category name.

-- Parent – Ignore this field, unless you plan to create nested category hierarchies on your website.
+- Parent – Ignore this field, unless you plan to create nested category hierarchies on your website (explained further below).

 - Description – Write a brief category description here.
-Some WordPress themes display this category description, and it can help with search engine optimization.
+Some WordPress themes display this category description, and it can help with SEO.
 WordPress uses the category description you write here for the category pages “meta” description.

-Click the ‘Add New Category’ button when done to add your new category …
+Click the ‘Add New Category’ button when done to add the new category …

 (New post category added)

-Learn how to create and edit a WordPress Post here:
+To learn how to create and edit a WordPress Post, see the tutorials below:

-Deleting a category does not delete posts assigned to that category.
-Instead, any posts that were assigned to the deleted category will be reassigned to the WordPress default category (see further below).
+Removing a category does not delete the posts assigned to that category.
+Instead, posts assigned to the deleted category will be reassigned to the default category (this is covered further below).

-You can delete categories individually, or in bulk.
+You can delete WordPress categories individually, or in bulk.

-A warning message will appear in your browser asking you to confirm the deletion.
+A window will pop up in your browser asking you to confirm the deletion.
 Click OK to go ahead, or Cancel to abort …

 (Click ‘OK’ to delete the category)

-Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. product manufacturers), and you want to consolidate posts to a fewer number of categories.
-If there are too many categories to delete individually, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your WordPress site containing many different categories (e.g. an e-commerce catalog), and you would like to reduce the number of categories by assigning your imported posts to a single category.
+If there are too many categories to delete one at a time, this is where the bulk delete feature comes in handy.

-Important: Make sure that any posts that will be affected when unwanted categories are removed have been reassigned to an existing or new category.
-For more details on how to reassign post categories, refer to this tutorial: Editing And Deleting Posts
+Important: Make sure that any posts that will be affected when categories are deleted have been reassigned to an existing or new category.
+For more details on reassigning post categories, refer to this tutorial: How To Edit And Delete A Post

-To delete multiple WordPress categories, click on the main check box next to the ‘Name’ column title.
-This will select all category items on the page.
+To delete multiple categories, click on the main checkbox in the header row.
+This will select all category items .

-Next, go through the table and deselect any categories that you DO NOT want to delete.
+Next, go through the table and unselect categories that you DO NOT want to delete.
 You can select/deselect categories by toggling on the checkbox next to the item.

-After selecting all the categories to be deleted, choose the ‘Delete’ option from the ‘Bulk Actions’ dropdown menu …
+Once you have selected all of the category entries you would like to delete, select ‘Delete’ from the ‘Bulk Actions’ dropdown menu …

-(Select the ‘Delete’ option from the ‘Bulk Actions’ drop down menu)
+(Choose the ‘Delete’ option from the ‘Bulk Actions’ drop menu)

-In your ‘Categories’ section, find the item to be edited, then place your mouse over the category name, and click Edit …
+In your ‘Categories’ table, find the category that you would like to edit, then place your mouse over the category title, and click the ‘Edit’ link …

 This brings up the ‘Edit Category’ screen.
-Edit the category fields, and click Update to save your new details …
+Make changes in the category fields, and click Update to save your changes …

 (‘Edit Category’ section)